Regulatory capture: Theory

 For public choice theorists, regulatory capture occurs because groups or individuals with high-stakes interests in the outcome of policy or regulatory decisions can be expected to focus their resources and energies to gain the policy outcomes they prefer, while members of the public, each with only a tiny individual stake in the outcome, will ignore it altogether.
-Regulatory capture refers to the actions by interest groups when this is successful at influencing the staff or commission members of the regulator.
+Regulatory capture refers to the actions of interest groups when this is successful at influencing the staff or commission members of the regulator.

-Regulatory capture theory is a core focus of the branch of public choice referred to as the economics of regulation; economists in this specialty are critical of conceptualizations of governmental regulatory intervention as being motivated to protect public good.
+Regulatory capture theory is a core focus of the branch of public choice referred to as the economics of regulation; economists in this specialty are critical of conceptualizations of governmental regulatory intervention as being motivated to protect the public good.
 Often cited articles include Bernstein (1955), Huntington (1952), Laffont & Tirole (1991), and Levine & Forrence (1990).
 The theory of regulatory capture is associated with Nobel laureate economist George Stigler, one of its major developers.

-Likelihood of regulatory capture is a risk to which an agency is exposed by its very nature.
+The likelihood of regulatory capture is a risk to which an agency is exposed by its very nature.
 This suggests that a regulator should be protected from outside influence as much as possible.
 Alternatively, it may be better to not create a given agency at all.
 A captured regulator is often worse than no regulation, because it wields the authority of government.
 However, increased transparency of the agency may mitigate the effects of capture.
 Recent evidence suggests that, even in mature democracies with high levels of transparency and media freedom, more extensive and complex regulatory environments are associated with higher levels of corruption (including regulatory capture).

-George Stigler framed the problem of regulatory capture as "the problem of discovering when and why an industry is able to use the state for its purposes".
+Stigler framed the problem of regulatory capture as "the problem of discovering when and why an industry is able to use the state for its purposes".
 He focuses on whole industries.
-But, it is never a whole industry which is ‘capturing’ its regulators, but only the big companies which, using the tool of the revolving door, ‘highjack’ the regulator by offering high salaries.
-Brezis and Cariolle (2019) has shown that the connected firms are always the big firms.
+But, it is never a whole industry that is 'capturing' its regulators, but only the big companies that, using the tool of the revolving door, 'highjack' the regulator by offering high salaries.
+Brezis and Cariolle (2019) have shown that the connected firms are always the big firms.
 Indeed, the top 5 financial companies concentrate around 80% of the stock of revolving door movements and regulatory capture.
 This leads to inequality of influence among firms in the same sector.

-It should also be noted that regulatory capture in developed country is not anymore related to corruption and illegal behavior, but to abuse of power.
+It should also be noted that regulatory capture in developed countries is not anymore related to corruption and illegal behavior, but to abuse of power.